slmnv5/pepelats/doc/install.md

 $HOME/pepelats/looper.sh
 ```

-*5) If computer keyboard is connected it will be used for control.
-Keys and MIDI notes are configured in **main.ini**.

-Alternatively connect MIDI controller and make sure it's name (or part of name) is listed in **main.ini** [MIDI] section
+*5) Connect MIDI controller and make sure it's name (or part of name) is listed in main.ini [MIDI] section and the
+notes it sends are listed there as well.

+If controller is not found and computer keyboard is connected it will be used for control.
+Keys are configured in
+main.ini.
+On Windows keys are fixed: '1,2,3,4,q,w' and used just for testing.

 ### Command line parameters